 A disadvantage of ZKPs, compared to Optimistic roll-ups, is that proofs are required for every state transition and not just contested ones.
 In addition, generating proofs is computationally expensive and must be done off-chain.

-Confidential roll-ups are an innovation in Obscuro that leverages TEEs and the Proof of Block Inclusion (POBI) protocol.
+Confidential roll-ups are an innovation in Obscuro that leverages Secure Enclaves and the Proof of Block Inclusion (POBI) protocol.

 Like those based on fraud and validity proofs, confidential roll-ups move computation off of the L1 and over to the L2.